 In response to the unprecedented challenges caused by and exacerbated by the COVID-19 pandemic, the Philip L. Graham Fund decided in March to focus our 2020 grantmaking on current and past grantee partners as well as collective emergency response efforts in the community.

-Early this year, the Fund also made a number of changes to our standard practices in an effort to increase our commitment to the community and alleviate unnecessary burdens on our grantee partners during this crisis.
+In 2020, the Fund also made a number of changes to our standard practices in an effort to increase our commitment to the community and alleviate unnecessary burdens on our grantee partners during this crisis.
 The Fund increased our grants budget, streamlined our application process, relaxed reporting requirements and increased flexibility around the use of grant funds.

 In addition to direct grants to local nonprofits, the Philip L. Graham Fund has contributed to the collective emergency response efforts of the Greater Washington Community Foundation’s COVID-19 Emergency Response Fund and Arts Forward Fund, United Way of the National Capital Area’s Emergency Assistance Fund, Community Foundation for Northern Virginia’s COVID-19 Response Fund for Northern Virginia, and Arlington Community Foundation’s COVID-19 Prompt Response Fund.

 In 2020, the Philip L. Graham Fund has awarded $6.8 million in grants to 159 organizations across Virginia, Maryland and the District of Columbia.